Cybernetics in A.I.

 - Deep learning algorithms for a variety of applied contexts

 - Nao (Fifth generation)

-Dear customers, please note we are retiring our iCybie and Aibo ERS-7 support, simply because of the age and lack of interest in the larger community.
+Dear customers, please note we have retired our iCybie and Aibo ERS-7 support, simply because of the age and lack of interest in the community.
 We have been proud to support these noble robots over the years and look forward to our next challenges!

 What you'll find here: